ligato/docs/docs/plugins/db-plugins.md

 ### Data structure

-Currently only JSON and YAML-formatted data is supported The format of the file is as follows for JSON:
+Currently only JSON and YAML-formatted data is supported.
+JSON format follows:

 ```
 {